Born a Woman

 "Born a Woman" is a song by American pop singer Sandy Posey, produced by Chips Moman in Nashville on March 15, 1966.
-This reached number 12 on the Billboard Hot 100 in August 1966.
+This reached No.12 on the Billboard Hot 100 in August 1966.
 It sold over one million copies and was awarded a gold disc.

 "Born a Woman" features prominent piano, understated strings and horns, and distinctive multitracked vocals.
 Posey received two Grammy Award nominations for "Born a Woman" in the categories of vocal performance (female) and contemporary (R&R) solo vocal.
 "Born a Woman" was covered in Australia in 1966 by Judy Stone, and her version and Posey's reached third and second respectively in the national charts in that country.
-The song was listed as #23 in Billboard Year-End Hot 100 singles of 1966.
-Posey's original reached #7 on the Canadian chart and #24 on the UK chart.
+The song was listed as No.23 in Billboard Year-End Hot 100 singles of 1966.
+Posey's original reached No.7 on the Canadian chart and No.24 on the UK chart.

 The song was later covered by Nick Lowe on his Bowi EP and by Hubble Bubble.
-The song was later used by Rush Limbaugh for his "Feminist Update".
+It was later used by Rush Limbaugh for his "Feminist Update".